 - 6 How has Facebook privacy evolved?

 - 7 Perception is reality in business.

-- 8 Build trust on your web site with green hosting.
+- 8 Build trust on your web site with Facebook privacy and a secure website.

 Facebook Privacy Concerns, Trust and your Business